runwayml/learn/docs/how-to/chain-models-together.md

 </div>

-If the data types don't match between two models, you won't be given the option in the Runway interface to connect them.
-It's possible that you'll find two models that don't work together in the Runway app even though it *seems* like they should.
+If the data types don't match between two models, you won't be given the option in the RunwayML interface to connect them.
+It's possible that you'll find two models that don't work together in the RunwayML app even though it *seems* like they should.
 If this happens, [let us know](https://support.runwayml.com/en/)!
 We're working hard to make all of the models chaining friendly.

-You can read more about the kinds of data types that Runway supports in [the SDK documentation](https://sdk.runwayml.com/en/latest/).
+You can read more about the kinds of data types that RunwayML supports in [the SDK documentation](https://sdk.runwayml.com/en/latest/).

 ## Example 1: The Depths of Imaginary Bedrooms

 As a simple example of model chaining, let's consider chaining together StyleGAN and DenseDepth.
 The StyleGAN model generates images from a latent space, given an input vector.
-(In the Runway application's input area, you can "explore" this latent space as an image grid.)
+(In the RunwayML application's input area, you can "explore" this latent space as an image grid.)
 The DenseDepth model estimates 3D depth for a 2D image, showing that depth map as a monochrome image (darker areas indicate parts of the source image that are nearer to the camera).